-Logging in to Clinical Email
+Logging in to Clinical Email Office 365

 Although clinical email can be accessed using many different browsers, currently Internet Explorer (IE) is the only officially supported browser.

 Clinical email can be accessed one of two ways:

 - A mobile device email app.
 Instructions to add clinical email to your mobile device can be found below:

 - Clinical email is not available through desktop email applications

 - Enter your clinical account login information that was sent to your HLS email account

 - Enter your clinical account login information that was sent to the email account you gave the clinic when you signed up